nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 - `AnimeData`: Provides data from the anime data file.
 - `StorageManager`: Reads data from, and writes data to, the hard disk.

+**LifeCycle of AniChan**

-Here is an overall Sequence Diagram to help illustrate the flow of AniChan.
+Here is an overall Sequence Diagram to help illustrate the general program flow and how the different objects interact with each other
 ![Main Sequence Diagram](images/Overall-Sequence-Diagram.png)